Professor and Chair, Human Development and Social Policy

 Faculty Fellow, Institute for Policy Research

-BiographyJonathan Guryan is an Associate Professor of Human Development and Social Policy and of Economics, Faculty Fellow at the Institute for Policy Research and a courtesy member of the Economics Department and the Kellogg School of Business at Northwestern University.
-He is also a Faculty Research Fellow at the National Bureau of Economic Research, a Research Consultant at the Federal Reserve Bank of Chicago.
+BiographyJonathan Guryan is Professor of Human Development and Social Policy, Faculty Fellow at the Institute for Policy Research and a courtesy member of the Economics Department and the Kellogg School of Business at Northwestern University.
+He is also a Research Associate at the National Bureau of Economic Research, and a co-founder and co-director of the Education Lab in the Urban Labs at the University of Chicago.
 Much of his research falls into two main categories, understanding the sources and consequences of racial inequality and the economics of education.
 His work on these subjects has been published in leading journals such as the American Economic Review, the Journal of Political Economy, Developmental Psychology, Educational Psychology, and the Review of Economics and Statistics.

 In one study he found that the court-ordered school desegregation plans of the 1970’s led to declines in high school dropout rates among black students.
 In another study, with Kerwin Charles, he evaluated the role that racial prejudice plays in the determination of wage differences between blacks and whites.
 In ongoing work with Kenneth Chay and Bhashkar Mazumder, he is studying the effect of early access to health care on the black-white test score gap.
 He has also studied the labor market for teachers; a subsidy for investments in Internet access in schools; technology assisted learning in classrooms; demand for lottery tickets; and peer effects among professional golfers.

 His work has been funded by the W.T.
 Grant Foundation and the National Science Foundation.
-He has also recently been awarded a grant by the U.S. Department of Education’s Institute for Education Sciences to conduct and study an experimental evaluation of an intervention designed to reduce truancy in the Chicago Public Schools.
+He has also been awarded grants by the U.S. Department of Education’s Institute for Education Sciences and the National Institute of Child Health and Human Development to conduct and study an experimental evaluation of an intervention designed to reduce truancy in the Chicago Public Schools.